Last Updated 17 August 2021

 - unsolicited demands or requests for sexual favours or the offer of money for sex

 - remarks with sexual connotations addressed to a person (e.g. offers of marriage, comments about the size of a person’s breasts or genitals, and questions about a person’s sex life)

 - other unwelcome conduct of a sexual nature, such as showing pornographic videos, websites or photographs and the exposure of a person’s sexual organs.

 Behaviour will only be classified as sexual harassment if one of the two following criteria is satisfied:

 - the person performing it has an intention to offend, humiliate or intimidate the person subject to the alleged sexual harassment

 - a reasonable person would have anticipated the possibility that the person who was subjected to the conduct would be offended, humiliated or intimidated by the conduct (s 119(e)–(f) Anti-discrimination Act).

 Section 120 of the Anti-discrimination Act lists circumstances that can be taken into account when looking at whether a person should have anticipated that another person would be offended, humiliated or intimidated by their conduct.
 These circumstances include the age, sex, race of the person, any impairment the person has, and the relationship between the people involved and any other circumstances of that person.

 Associated objectionable conduct

-If a person displays objectionable conduct by requesting or encouraging another person to contravene the Anti-discrimination Act, such persons, if joined, become jointly and severally (individually) liable under the Anti-discrimination Act for any discriminatory conduct, and a proceeding may be taken against both or either of them (ss 121–123 Anti-discrimination Act).
+If a person displays objectionable conduct by requesting or encouraging another person to contravene the Anti-discrimination Act, such persons can be included in a complaint and may be jointly and severally (individually) liable under the Anti-discrimination Act for any discriminatory conduct.
+In these cases, proceedings may be taken against both or either of them (ss 121–123 Anti-discrimination Act).